eli5it/Smart-Grocery-Housekeeping/README.md

 # Smart Grocery Housekeeping

-A smart web application for managing your pantry, reducing waste, and discovering recipe ideas — powered by a React frontend and Flask backend.
+A smart web application for managing your pantry, reducing waste, and discovering recipe ideas.

 ## 🚀 Quickstart